aditya2695/aditya2695/README.md

 <h1 align="center">Hi 👋, I'm Aditya.
 Welcome to my Github page</h1>
 <h3 align="center">Data Science Trainee at Digital Futures</h3>

-<li>Highly motivated and passionate programmer with 1.5 years of experience in software development, maintenance, and upgrades.
-Strong background in mathematics and statistics.
-Recently graduated with an MSc in Data Science and Artificial Intelligence from the University of Liverpool and currently working as a Trainee Data Scientist at Digital Futures. </li>
+I am a data scientist passionate about using data to drive business growth and create positive change.
+I specialize in data mining, machine learning, NLP, and time series analysis, and am highly proficient in Python, SQL, and Tableau.
+I recently completed an MSc in Data Science and Artificial Intelligence from the University of Liverpool.
-<li>Key areas of interest include data mining, machine learning, and deep learning. </li>
+My key areas of interest include data mining, machine learning, and deep learning.
-<li>Proficient in Python, SQL, ML algorithms, Git, and application development.</li>
 <br>
 <h3 align="left">Connect with me:</h3>
 <p align="left">